We may earn affiliate commissions for the recommended products. Learn more.

 SiteGround moved away from cPanel in 2020 and introduced its own control panel called Site Tools.
 It's an in-house-developed hosting control panel – a modern and functional dashboard that’s easy to use even if you’re new to this.

 You can access Site Tools from the management area of each individual website.
-The interface is user-friendly, with the main menu on the left – pretty straightforward to navigate.
+Site Tools is where you manage everything for your site – like files, databases, emails, and security settings.
+The interface is user-friendly, with the main menu on the left, making it pretty straightforward to navigate.

 siteground-setting-panel

 I personally enjoy using Site Tools.
-Each tool comes with explanations, and you can customize the dashboard by pinning your most-used tools to the main screen.
+Just like with Hostinger, each tool comes with explanations, and you can customize the dashboard by pinning your most-used tools to the main screen.
 Here, you’ll also find a WordPress admin panel login button.

 siteground-website-details